niledatabase/nile-js/packages/react/src/components/Metrics/README.md

 - A configuration object to render the graph.
 Maps to [chartjs chart configuration](https://www.chartjs.org/docs/latest/configuration/#configuration-object-structure)

+**emptyState**

+- Overrides the default JSX.Element rendered when the chart is empty.

 #### StartTime

 If you want to provide users with a time series where they can select a start time to browse metrics, use the `<StartTime />` component.
 The value set will apply to all charts.